Are you open today?

 The Texas Pool is open to the public every summer from Memorial Day though Labor Day.

-Our hours are 11 AM – 8 PM on Tuesdays – Fridays, 10 AM- 8 PM on Saturdays and 12 PM -6 PM on Sundays.
+Our summer hours are 11 AM – 8 PM on Tuesdays – Fridays, 10 AM- 8 PM on Saturdays and 12 PM -6 PM on Sundays.
+Once school starts in August, we are only open from 5 – 8 PM on weekdays.
 We’re closed on Mondays for maintenance and private events.

 Can anyone swim at the Texas Pool?